liamocuz/Sorting/README.md

 A repo of different sorting algorithms written in C/C++.
 Directions to use all executables can be found within the program files.

-Currently have bubble, selection, and insertion, quick, and merge sorts.
+Currently have bubble, selection, insertion, quick, and merge sorts.

 Use generate_file.c to create text files of any length, filled with random values.